2Abendsegler/GClh/docu/tips_installation.md

 In Vivaldi browser, these keys are also enabled by default.
 They can be changed in Vivaldi via settings / keyboard.<br>

 ### <a id="android_firefox_en"></a><img src="/images/mozilla_firefox_android_logo_small.png" title="Android / Mozilla Firefox" alt="Android / Mozilla Firefox"> Android / Mozilla Firefox:
-* We do not support Android at the moment.
+* We do not support Android devices at the moment.
 Nevertheless, the script is largely functional on Android with only a few restrictions.
 Here is described one of the ways to install the srcipt on Android devices.
 In the [FAQs](https://github.com/2Abendsegler/GClh/blob/master/docu/faq.md#3-en) there are some hints for using on Android devices.<br>
 Process the following instructions on your Android device.<br><br>
 * Install [Firefox for Android](https://play.google.com/store/apps/details?id=org.mozilla.firefox) on your device.<br>
 * Install the script manager [Tampermonkey](https://addons.mozilla.org/de/firefox/addon/tampermonkey/) as Add-on in Firefox.<br>